ParyaniSagar/MiniProject-STEPin/1_Requirements/Readme.md

 * Converting program into GUI based game.
 * Option of monitoring and keeping the highest score.
 ### Threats
-None as of now!
+* None as of now!

 # 4W&#39;s and 1&#39;H

 ## Who:
 **Who are the stakeholders ?**

-Any person or a member of the STEPin program willing to take up the quiz and find out if he is GENESIS ready.
+    * Any person or a member of the STEPin program willing to take up the quiz and find out if he is GENESIS ready.

-The quiz is based on general concepts and not specific to any particular domain.
+    * The quiz is based on general concepts and not specific to any particular domain.

 ## What:
 **What does the project do ?**

-The project aims at a fun quiz program which is input/output based depicting the score of the participant.
+    * The project aims at a fun quiz program which is input/output based depicting the score of the participant.

-The participant has to qualifiy a minimum score.
+    * The participant has to qualifiy a minimum score.

 ## When:
 **When will it get completed ?**

+    * The Project will be completed by ______.

 ## Where:

-**Where is the project to be done ?**
+**Where is the project done ?**

+    * The Project is implemented on C program platform based on Input/Output.

 ## How:

-**How  to achieve the Targe ?**
+**How to achieve the Target ?**

+To achieve the target
+    * A good knowledge in file handling in C is a must/
+    * Basic input output based functions
+    * Proficiency in Structures and pointers.

 # Detail requirements
 ## High Level Requirements: